 The best tip to getting into medical schools in Arkansas is to familiarize yourself with the admission requirements and average student profile at each school.
 While there are universal metrics such as GPA and MCAT that will make your application more competitive at every school, there are also more subjective avenues to stand out.

-Extracurriculars and research that is fine-tuned and tailored to the school you’re applying for helps demonstrate drive, commitment, and determination.
+Extracurriculars and research that are fine-tuned and tailored to the school you’re applying for help demonstrate drive, commitment, and determination.
 Med schools in Arkansas don’t shy away from their efforts to bring medical attention to rural communities.
 Volunteer experience that aligns with this can really make a difference.

 There are three medical schools in the state of Arkansas: